 Follow these simple tips and you will have fresh, healthy and free-of-pollution air inside your house at all times.

-This article was provided by American Air Conditioning & Heating & Heating.
+This article was provided by American Air Conditioning & Heating.
 Since 1981, American Air has been providing professional air conditioning and heating service and repair.
 Check out their $129 Precision AC Tune Up Special– good for your air conditioner or furnace!